What Should Tourists Wear in Malaysia?

-For western women, the atmosphere in mostly Muslim areas like Kelantan or Terengganu may be too conservative and restrictive.
+For western women, the atmosphere in predominantly Muslim areas like Kelantan or Terengganu may be too conservative and restrictive.

 However, you may feel annoyed to see local Chinese women wandering around in shorts and skimpy tops in Malaysia – and no one bats an eyelid.